sven-hash/docs/docs/run-nym-nodes/nodes/mixnodes.md

 During the `init` process you will have the option to change the `http_api`, `verloc` and `mixnode` ports from their default settings.
 If you wish to change these in the future you can edit their values in the `config.toml` file created by the initialization process, which is located at `~/.nym/mixnodes/<your-id>/`.

 ### Bonding your mixnode
-Head over to your Nym Wallet and bond your mixnode via the interface there.
-Remember to keep some tokens in your wallet for gas costs!
+Now head over to your Nym Wallet and bond your mixnode via the interface there. _Remember to keep some tokens in your wallet to cover the gas cost of bonding your node, and allowing for you to unbond in the future!_

 ### Running your mixnode